shiv9125/research_paper/README.md

-# topic:- fault tolerance in cloud
+# Topic:- fault tolerance in cloud
 ****fault tolerance in cloud****
 Fault tolerance refers to the ability of a system (computer, network, cloud cluster, etc.) to continue operating without interruption when one or more of its components fail.